Argentine Army: French cooperation

 When Minister of Foreign Affairs Dominique de Villepin traveled to Chile in February 2004, he claimed that no cooperation between France and the military regimes had occurred.

 Falklands war

-On 2 April 1982, the Argentine Army contributed forces to Operation Rosario, the 1982 invasion of the Falkland Islands, and the occupation that followed.
+On 2 April 1982, Leopoldo Galtieri initiated the 1982 invasion of the Falkland Islands or Operation Rosario as a result of negotiations with the United Kingdom running long.
+The Argentine Army contributed forces to Operation Rosario and occupation that followed.
 Army forces also opposed the amphibious landing in San Carlos Water on 21 May, and fought the British at Goose Green, Mount Kent, and the battles around Port Stanley that lead to the ceasefire of 14 June followed by the surrender of the Argentine troops.

+A total of 11 platoon-sized and company-sized counterattacks involving 600 officers, NCOs and national servicemen, had been conducted on the part of the Argentine defenders at Goose Green and Port Stanley, that at times stalled or threatened to completely derail the British advance with one helicopter-borne offensive on the part of the Argentine commandos being conducted against the British Special Air Service on Mount Kent known as Operación Autoimpuesta (Operation Self-Imposed-Initiative) with Colonel Mike Rose from the SAS later admitting, "Because we hadn't moved to Mount Kent when we should have done on 25th May, the Argentines had already flown in some special forces units to knock us off the top of Mount Kent.
+By the time we got there the Argentine Special Force were almost up onto the ridge from which they could have brought direct fire down onto the landing helicopters.
+Then, as Julian Thompson said, it would have been Game Over."

 The Argentine Army suffered 194 men killed and 1,308 wounded and lost much equipment.
 The war left the army weakened in equipment, personal, moral and supremacy in the region.
 The Dirty War events, coupled with the defeat in the Falklands War, precipitated the fall of the military junta that ruled the country, then enters the General Reynaldo Bignone, who began the process of return to democracy in 1983.